zacares/flutter_drift_simolus3/docs/docs/type_converters.md

 Of course, the warning about automatic enum converters also applies to drift files.

-## Type converters and json serialization
+## Type converters and JSON serialization

 By default, type converters only apply to the conversion from Dart to the database.
 They don't impact how values are serialized to and from JSON.
-If you want to apply the same conversion to JSON as well, make your type converter mix-in the `JsonTypeConverter` class.
+If you want to apply the same conversion to JSON as well, make your type converter mix-in the `JsonTypeConverter2` class.
 You can also override the `toJson` and `fromJson` methods to customize serialization as long as the types stay the compatible.
-The type converter returned by `TypeConverter.json` already implements `JsonTypeConverter`, so it will apply to generated row classes as well.
+The type converter returned by `TypeConverter.json2` already implements `JsonTypeConverter2`, so it will apply to generated row classes as well.

-If the JSON type you want to serialize to is different to the SQL type you're mapping to, you can mix-in `JsonTypeConverter2` instead.
-For instance, say you have a type converter mapping to a complex Dart type `MyObject`.
-In SQL, you might want to store this as an `String`.
-But when serializing to JSON, you may want to use a `Map<String, Object?>`.
-Here, simply add the `JsonTypeConverter2<MyObject, String, Map<String, Object?>>` mixin to your type converter.
+In addition to `json2` and `JsonTypeConverter2`, where are the legacy `TypeConverter.json` and `JsonTypeConverter` classes.
+These differ from the v2 variants in that they must always emit strings when mapping to JSON.
+This is an issue for the common case where you have a complex Dart type (e.g. `MyObject`) that can be mapped to a `Map<String, Object?>` in JSON.
+In SQL, you might want to store this object as a `String` by first mapping it to a `Map` and then encoding that as JSON.
+But when serializing the whole data class for the table to JSON, it's typically undesirable to have `MyObject` serialized as a string (effectively applying JSON serialization twice).

+The v2 variants of the JSON type converters have a separate type parameter that can be independent of the type in SQL, which fixes this issue.

 As an alternative to using JSON type converters, you can use a custom [`ValueSerializer`](https://drift.simonbinder.eu/api/drift/valueserializer-class) and pass it to the serialization methods.